 Elizabeth and her daughter, Princess Margaret, made a tour of Rhodesia (Zimbabwe).

-Elizabeth oversaw the care of her grandchildren, Charles and Anne, while Queen Elizabeth II and the Duke of Edinburgh made a tour of the Commonwealth.
+Queen Elizabeth II and the Duke of Edinburgh made a tour of the Commonwealth.
+While they were away Elizabeth oversaw the care of her grandchildren, Charles and Anne.

 1960 (19th February)